Warning notification:Warning

 Treating asthma

-Asthma is usually treated by using an inhaler.
-This a small device that you can use to breathe in medicines.
+Treatment for asthma is usually using an inhaler.
+This is a small device that you use to breathe in asthma medicines.

 Inhalers